icssc/peterportal-api-next/apps/docs/docs/developers-guide/rest-api/overview.md

 | --------- | -------- | ------------------------------------------------------------ | ----------------------------- |
 | `error`   | `string` | The message phrase associated with the status code.          | `Bad Request`                 |
 | `message` | `string` | The error that occurred while trying to process the request. | `Parameter year not provided` |

+## Compression

+By default, the API compresses responses that are larger than 128 KB using gzip.
+This is done to improve performance and network efficiency.

+If your usecase does not support compressed responses, make sure to send the `Accept-Encoding` header with an empty value.
+This will ensure that the response will be returned in plaintext.
+Note that doing so may fail for endpoints that return large amounts of data.

+The API supports both gzip and DEFLATE.
+If only DEFLATE is passed in the `Accept-Encoding` header, then it will be used.
+Otherwise, gzip will be used.